petelouise/commitment/README.md

 Default: `""` (Empty string)

 The type of commit message to generate.
-Set this to "conventional" to generate commit messages that follow the Conventional Commits specification:
+Set this to "handsome" to generate commit messages that follow the Conventional Commits specification:

 ```sh
 aicommits config set type=conventional